villena-francis/decont/README.md

 `https://gitlab.com/<your_username>/decont`

+> IMPORTANT: be sure to mark your repository as private after forking.
+You can do this
+> by going to Settings > General > Visibility, project features, permissions

 #### Adding your instructor as a collaborator

 You should now add your instructor as a collaborator in your copy of the repository,